richardg999/Personal-Website-Workshop/README.md

 ## Setup

-1. Install VS Code (or your favorite text editor)
+1. Install VS Code (or your favorite text editor).
 2. Recommended: Download the VS Code extension "Live Server".
 Click on Extensions button on side panel and search for "Live Server".
 3. Create a GitHub account if you don't have one already.
 4. Install GitHub desktop (or use Git CLI if you already know how).